arkon108/book-reviews/summaries/001-becoming-a-technical-leader.md

 I have looked up books about technical management and this one was among the mostly recommended ones (along with Peopleware and Mythical Man Month) to develop and refine skills in technical leadership.
 Since I have no formal training in technical management, I wanted to learn more and make myself a more valuable member of our tech team.

 This book comes from the Author's course "Technical Leadership in Computer Programming".
 It's basically a self-paced workshop, written as a book, broken down to 24 chapters.
-Every chapter covers an aspect of what it means to be a problem-solving leader, usually with several anegdotes, and ends with a number of questions for reader to work through.
-A large number of excercises and questions are more suitably for a study of the book, not a casual read before bed.
+Every chapter covers an aspect of what it means to be a problem-solving leader, usually with several anecdotes, and ends with a number of questions for reader to work through.
+A large number of exercises and questions are more suitably for a study of the book, not a casual read before bed.

 The main idea is that _"becoming a leader is not something that happens to you, but something that you do"_, so the focus of the book is working on oneself, using the book as a guide.